 Prepaid Costs

-• Description: This includes property taxes, homeowners insurance, and prepayments of interest, which are usually due upfront at closing.
+- Description: This includes property taxes, homeowners insurance, and prepayment of interest, which are due upfront at closing.
+As costs for these services increase, it’s crucial to plan for the upfront expenses.

 Private Mortgage Insurance (PMI)